 - Place melted butter, pumpkin puree, dark brown sugar, and granulated sugar in the bowl of a stand mixer fitted with the paddle attachment.
-(You can also use a hand mixer.)
+(You can also use a hand mixer or stir it by hand.)
 Mix until combined.
 Continue mixing and add the egg yolk and vanilla extract.
 Add the baking soda, salt, nutmeg, cinnamon, ginger, and allspice and mix until combined, scraping the sides of the bowl as needed.
 Slowly mix in flour until a smooth dough forms.
 Stir in all your chips.

 - Preheat oven to 350°F. Spread cookies onto 2 lined cookie sheets and bake for 12-15 minutes, until the tops are no longer shiny and the bottoms just start to turn brown.
 Let cool completely before removing.
 Store in an airtight container for up to 3 days or freeze for up to one month.

-Pumpkin Cookies with Coconut Cream and white chocolate by Food Faith Fitness
+I also love Pumpkin Cookies with Coconut Cream and white chocolate by Food Faith Fitness.

 These EASY Pumpkin Chocolate Chip Cookies are the best soft and chewy cookie recipe.
 These can be made with any kind of chocolate chip – mix and match triple chip if you want – or even make them into bars!
 These are the BEST pumpkin cookies.